Revision Date: 03/16/2022

 - Academic, administrative and/or research departments that establish a social media presence for the specific purpose of communicating on behalf of that entity and as a representative of the department or institution.

 - Student groups and organizations that are directly supported and overseen by, and registered with Louisiana Tech.

 - Student-athletes, SGA officers, student orientation leaders, and others identified as student representatives of Louisiana Tech, when acting or communicating as a representative of Louisiana Tech, either through a department or individually.

-- Individual students, faculty and/or staff who are communicating using their personal social media sites and accounts, or who are not communicating in an official capacity or associated with the university (unless using official Louisiana Tech logos or visual marks.)
+- Individual students, faculty and/or staff who are communicating using their personal social media sites and accounts, or who are not communicating in an official capacity or on behalf of Louisiana Tech University.

+- Alumni and professional networks and/or organizations not officially sponsored by or associated with the university (unless using official Louisiana Tech logos or visual marks.)